googleforgames/agones/site/content/en/docs/Guides/metrics.md

 | agones_k8s_client_workqueue_longest_running_processor | How long the longest running workqueue processor has been running in microseconds                                                                                                           | gauge     |
 | agones_k8s_client_workqueue_unfinished_work_seconds   | How long unfinished work has been sitting in the workqueue in seconds                                                                                                                       | gauge     |

+### Dropping Metric Labels

+{{% alpha title="Reset Metric Export on Fleet / Autoscaler deletion" gate="ResetMetricsOnDelete" %}}

+When a Fleet or FleetAutoscaler is deleted from the system, Agones will automatically clear metrics that utilise their name as a label from the exported metrics, so the metrics exported do not continuously grow in size over the lifecycle of the Agones installation.

 ## Dashboard

 ### Grafana Dashboards